 - The flu shot is administered in the Fall at campus clinics and throughout the flu season (Fall through Spring) at Student Health Services.
 Students will receive an announcement.
 Updates will be posted to the Flu Vaccine Clinic page.

-physical” and “annual exam” is no longer performed as it has not been shown to
+- The "routine physical" and "annual exam" is no longer performed as it has not been shown to improve health outcomes.

 NCAA Pre-Participation Evaluation

 For Caltech NCAA athletes who need a pre-participation evaluation prior to team activity participation:

 If the athletic department or athletic trainers have instructed you to obtain a pre-participation evaluation, you may have this done with your physician at home or at Caltech Student Health Services.